aozaki-kuro/aozaki-hugo-blog/content/posts/Portfolio - Commission Index/index.md

 comment: false
 toc: false
 lightgallery: false
-description: "The record of Aozaki's art commissions.
+description: "Record of the art commissioned by Aozaki.
 DO NOT REPOST."
 license: "DO NOT REPOST"
 featuredImagePreview: "0001.jpg"
 images: ["/art-comission-collection/0001.jpg"]